Alaska Asset Exemptions: What a Judgment Creditor Can Reach

 What is the current Alaska homestead exemption a creditor must work around?

-The base in AS 09.38.010 is fifty-four thousand dollars, but Alaska adjusts it by regulation.
-The current adjusted homestead exemption under 8 AAC 95.030 is seventy-two thousand nine hundred dollars of equity in the debtor’s principal residence.
+The base in AS 09.38.010 is $54,000, but Alaska adjusts it by regulation.
+The current adjusted homestead exemption under 8 AAC 95.030 is $72,900 of equity in the debtor’s principal residence.
 It applies automatically, with no declaration required, and equity above the cap is reachable through an execution sale.
-Confirm the in-force figure before acting, because the regulation is revised periodically.
+Confirm the in-force figure before acting – not because it changes often, but because AS 09.38.115 lets it sit flat through several price cycles and then move in a single step.

 Why is the dollar figure in the Alaska statute different from the real exemption?